jtayl247/ITIS-6177-Computer_Vision/README.md

 Example: Show the return data for the image of a gas station below.
-There will be another example for the "read" and "people" feature below.
+There will be another example for the "read" and "people" feature below using the movie poster.
 The raw data returned is in JSON format, so this example will just show the important information that the features return.

 ![App Screenshot](https://pbs.twimg.com/media/FbKznovUYAMsXhO?format=jpg&name=large).